Tarandeep97/SMART-RADIOLOGIST/README.md

 # SMART RADIOLOGIST - Covid19 normal xray Diagnoser
-## An AI based solution for automated radiology.
+## AI based solution for automated radiology.
 ### Introduction
 The WHO has now declared COVID19 a pandemic.
 The virus has been named SARS-CoV-2 and the disease is now called COVID-19.
 It is estimated to kill more than 1 million people.
 It is estimated that will kill more children and Older people than HIV/AIDS, malaria, dengue combined this year.
 One of symptoms of COVID19 is pneumonia.
 Bacterial & Viral pathogens are leading cause of Pneumonia.
 Timely and correct diagnosis is important as pneumonia require immediate attention.
 Radiography is early stage standard step to identify pneumonia cause.
 When chest X-rays are interpreted